Krazete/sgmcard/README.md

 This was difficult to understand and complete because many of these CSS properties have varying origin points; some are relative to the element, some are relative to the preview area, and some are relative to the window.
 The order for applying clip paths and transformation matrices also compounded my confusion until I took an hour of hard thinking to figure it out.

+I decided to add support for animated GIFs due to some memes that Budget posted in the Skullgirls Discord server.
+It took an entire day and mostly involved a struggle with asynchronicity and promises.
 -->